Ultra-high permeable phenine nanotube membranes for water desalination: Results and Discussions

 To quantify the dehydration and/or electrostatic effects mentioned above, we compute the free energy of water and ions along the long axis of the nanotube (Fig. \ref{fig2}).
 For both the CNT and PNT, we find that the water spontaneously enters the pore and move through them without any energy barrier.
-The periodic oscillation in the free energy profile of water inside PNT (Fig. \ref{fig2}b,c) correctly captures the different energetically-favorable locations of water which are also prominent in the water density profile (See section 4 of SI).
+The periodic oscillation in the free energy profile of water inside PNT (Fig. \ref{fig2}b,c) correctly captures the different energetically-favorable locations of water which are also prominent in the water density profile (See section 3 of SI).
 In contrast, Cl$^-$ ion faces a free-energy barrier of 5 kcal/mol for entering into CNT; whereas for Cl$^-$ ion entering into PNT, the barrier is slightly higher ($\sim$6 kcal/mol) due to the negative electrostatic potential inside PNT.
 A completely different behavior is observed for Na$^+$ ion translocation into CNT and PNT.
 Na$^+$ faces a free energy barrier of $\sim$2 kcal/mol for entering into CNT, whereas for PNT, it faces a much smaller free-energy barrier of $\sim$0.6 kcal/mol to enter inside the pore.
 Once inside, the free energy decreases to -0.9 kcal/mol inside the pore lumen of PNT (Fig. \ref{fig2}b,c,d).
 As the CNT pore is in equipotential with the bulk, the barrier arises mainly due to the dehydration of ions (Fig. \ref{fig2}e).
 In contrast, PNT has a negative potential inside, thus there is a competition between the energy cost due to dehydration of cations and the energy gain due to entering the negative potential region.
 Compared to the pore lumen of PNT, the dehydration of ions at both the entrances of PNT is more due to the presence of the bulky t-Bu groups.
 Since there is no such dehydration of ions at the entrances of PNT(H), cations face no such energy barrier (Fig. \ref{fig2}c).
 The free energy profiles suggest that PNT(H) can be used as a cation selective nanochannel, whereas PNT, which blocks both cations and anions, can be a suitable nanomaterial for water desalination.
-In order to verify the spontaneous insertion of cations and rejection of anions into PNT(H), we perform several simulations using both saline water (0.15 M of NaCl or KCl) and seawater (0.6 M of NaCl or KCl).
-Indeed, we observe that cations (Na$^+$ and K$^+$) spontaneously move into and translocate through PNT(H), whereas Cl$^-$ ions almost never permeate through the PNT(H) nanotube (section 5 of SI).
+In order to verify the spontaneous insertion of cations and rejection of anions into PNT(H), we perform eight simulations using both saline water (0.15 M of NaCl or KCl) and seawater (0.6 M of NaCl or KCl) with CNT, PNT(H) (Details of system can be found in table S4 of SI).
+Indeed, we observe that cations (Na$^+$ and K$^+$) spontaneously move into and translocate through PNT(H), whereas Cl$^-$ ions almost never permeate through the PNT(H) nanotube (section 4 of SI).
+It is worth mentioning that 0.6 kcal/mol barrier at the entry region of PNT is too small a barrier to hinder the passage of Na$^+$ ions.
+However, Na$^+$ ions experience a higher barrier for passing through a PNT membrane, as follows.
+The PMF we calculated is for a single PNT.
+The PMF do not capture the effect of end-group interaction between two adjacent PNT.
+Since these end functional groups are bulky in nature, interaction between them leads to reduction of effective radius of PNT in the entry region (Fig. S10 of SI).
+This results in a much higher barrier for Na$^+$ and Cl$^-$ ions in the entry region for a membrane which cannot be captured in the PMF in a single PNT.